Gayasan National Park

 Gayasan National Park, also known as Gaya Mountain National Park (가야산국립공원), is a large national park in the eastern part of South Korea.
-The park is named in honor of Gaya Mountain and became a National Park in 1972.
+The park is named in honor of Gayasan and became a National Park in 1972.

 The park includes Haeinsa, which is one of the main temples of the Jogye Order of Korean Buddhism.

 Geography

 Gayasan National Park covers an area of more than 160 square kilometers.
 The national park extends from the northern edge of South Gyeongsang Province, to the southern limit of North Gyeongsang Province.
 The Sobaek Mountain range runs through this area.

 Gaya Mountain

 The national park is named in honor of Gaya Mountain.
 This mountain has two major peaks: one of them is Sangwangbong Peak, for which the height is 1,430 meters, and the other slightly higher peak, Chulbulbong, is 1,433 above sea level.

 Special features

 One significant feature of the national park is Haeinsa.
 This Buddhist temple includes in its grounds a standing Buddha figure carved into a vertical rock.

 Another feature of the park is Yongmun Falls and Hongnyudong Valley.
 380 different species of plant have been identified as growing there, as well as 100 species of birds, and other wild animals.